I tried the Hatch Restore 2 sleep machine and its gentle sunrise alarm made me enjoy waking up | CNN Underscored

 Bottom line

 Sleep is an important aspect of our lives, which is why Hatch’s new Restore 2 is worth considering.
-A simple, attractive device that can help you fall asleep and stay asleep, we especially love its gentle, ground-breaking Sunrise Alarm, which uses both light and sound to nudge you from slumber without jolting you awake.
+It’s a simple, attractive device that can help you fall asleep and stay asleep, and we especially love its gentle, ground-breaking Sunrise Alarm, which uses both light and sound to nudge you from slumber without jolting you awake.